walkerk1980/DomainCommander/README.md

 PsTools and GPInventory are required for full functionality

-A Microsoft SQL database with a table named pcnames and two columns 'username' and 'pcname', with username being the primary unique key.
+A Microsoft SQL database with a table named 'pcnames' and two columns 'username' and 'pcname', with username being the primary unique key.